Rakesh-Udandakar/Assignment/Word2NumberConverter/ReadMe.md

 ﻿# Word2NumberConverter console application
 Word2NumberConverter provides the capability to convert words into number.
-Currently the Word2NumberConverter allows shortscale conversions of words and application can be extended to include words to other numbering systems.
+Currently the Word2NumberConverter allows shortscale conversions of words.Application can also be extended to include other numeric scale systems.

 ## Algorithm Used: